 Research suggests that careful attention to matching children's individual needs with prospective adoptive families' strengths can contribute to more successful outcomes and help prevent adoption disruption and dissolution.
 Increasingly, States and jurisdictions are using social media in this matching process.
-Find resources to help bring children and families together for adoptive placement, including State and local examples.
+Find resources to help bring children and families together for adoptive placement.

 Explains the process of identifying potential adoptive children, including communicating with caseworkers and completing a home study.

 Destination Family: Achieving Permanency for Children and Youth Through Relationship Development Matching

 Highlights the Sierra Forever Families’ Destination Family program, which finds and supports adoptive families for children in foster care.

 Finding a Fit that Will Last a Lifetime: A Guide to Connecting Adoptive Families With Waiting Children (PDF - 225 KB)

 Gerstenzang & Freundlich (2014)

 Provides a guide for caseworkers and families to help them understand the match process and includes recommendations for key stages.